 Take the slack rope from below your GriGri and push a bight of it through the ring or carabiner at the lower-out point.

 Attach the rope to another belay device (such as an ATC) on your belay loop as shown (if you don't have one, use a munter hitch).

 Lean into the lower out point and take in all the slack rope through the ATC so that your weight is taken by it.

-Keeping hold of the rope, remove your daisy and any other gear from the lower out point.
+Keeping hold of the brake rope, remove your daisy and any other gear from the lower-out point.
 Then lower yourself out by letting slack through your ATC.

 When you have finished lowering, put your jumars back on the rope above you, remove your ATC and pull the bight of rope back through the lower out point.
 You can continue jumaring the now vertical rope.

 If you don't quite have enough rope, you can jumar up a little after lowering as far as you can.
 This will give you extra rope to complete the lower-out.